 Field-hunting tip

-Look in alkaline igneous rocks and pegmatites country — that is the host setting where wadeite typically forms.
+Look in alkaline igneous rocks and pegmatites country, the host setting where wadeite typically forms.
 If you start seeing nepheline, aegirine, microcline in float, you are in the right ground.
 Field specimens usually show a prismatic or tabular crystals habit, so train your eye for that shape before scanning the outcrop.